Mahin556/K8S-artifects/Replication Controllers/rc.md

 - Only support equility based selector, not set-based selector
 - Resources are identified based on matching labels and their values.
 - Using labels is can also manage the existing pods with the same labels, and adjust the replica count to create accourding to it.
+- selector == pod selector
+- If a Pod managed by an RC fails, is deleted, or its node crashes, the RC will automatically create a new Pod to replace it, maintaining the desired replica count.

 - ReplicationControllers do not support revisions or history.
   - They’re older K8s objects, and all you can do is update the spec (e.g., image).
 No rollout tracking, no annotations like revisions.